Knitting: Norwegian style

 While knit stitches are worked as in the classic Continental style, the purl is worked by leaving the yarn at back and moving the needle.

 Russian style

 Another variation on Continental knitting, this style is achieved by "picking" up the yarn by moving the needle head into it.
-Now wrap the yarn around the index finger on that left hand, so it is coming over the top of your finger and back around underneath it and on top of your middle finger.
-You will wind up with your index finger very close to the back of your left-hand needle.
+Then, the yarn is wrapped around the index finger on the left hand so it is coming over the top of the finger, back around underneath, and then on top of the middle finger.
+The knitter will wind up with their index finger very close to the back of the left-hand needle.
 In Russian knitting, it is common to slip the first stitch of every row.

 English style

-English-style knitting is achieved by holding the yarn in your right hand.
+English-style knitting is achieved by holding the yarn in the right hand.
 Patterns are created on the outside (public-facing) side of the piece.

 Portuguese/Greek/Incan/Turkish style

 This style is achieved by carrying the yarn around the neck or from a necklace-style hook, allowing the knitter to knit on the reverse (purl) side, e.g. "inside out" compared to Western knitting techniques.
 Patterns are typically created by stranding the yarn on the outside of the piece.
 This is an ancient style of knitting, which spread from Arabic culture to the Iberian peninsula, during its occupation by Muslims.
 Hence this style was taught to Indigenous South Americans, during conquest by Spanish/Portuguese colonists.